minprog/pyprog/opdrachten/week6/virus/venglish.md

 ### Testing

-Test this feature on different viruses to see if it recognizes the resistant viruses as well as the non-resistant ones.
+Test this function on different viruses to see if it recognizes the resistant viruses as well as the non-resistant ones.

 ## Step 6: Reproduction Opportunity

-The more virus particles present, the smaller the chance of reproduction: there is simply not enough room for all the virus particles.
+The more virus particles there are, the smaller the chance of reproduction: there is simply not enough room for all the virus particles.
-There is a negative linear relationship between the number of viruses and the chance of reproduction.
+This means that there is a negative linear relationship between the number of viruses and the chance of reproduction.
 The probability of reproduction is equal to `(1 - (size_of_virus_population / maximum_number_viruses)) * maximum_reproduction_probability`.
 The function to calculate the probability per individual virus particle in a population can be found below:

     def reproduction_probability(viruses, max_reproduction_prob, max_population):
         return (1 - (len(viruses) / max_population)) * max_reproduction_prob if max_population > 0 else 0

-Include this function in your elaboration and provide the definition of the correct types.
+Include this function in your solution and provide the augment it with type hints.

 ## Step 7: Simulate with a virus inhibitor

 In the steps above, we worked on a **representation** of viruses (as strings) and populations (as lists).
-Now that we have such a representation for viruses, can make them mutate, die, reproduce, and be resistant, we can start simulating.
+Now that we have such a representation, and we can make viruses mutate, die, reproduce, and be resistant, we can start simulating.

 The simulation works as follows.
 During each time step:

-* let's kill viruses first,
+* viruses will die first,
 * then we calculate the production probability, and
-* then let's reproduce them.
+* then viruses reproduce.

-**But** from the 100th time step we add a virus inhibitor to the simulation, and then only resistant viruses can reproduce.
+**But** from the 100th time step we add an antiviral medicine to the simulation, which means that only resistant viruses can reproduce from that time step onwards.

 ### Hints

 *   Write a function called `simulate(viruses, mortality_prob, mutation_prob, max_reproduction_prob, max_population, timesteps = 500)`.

 *   This function takes five arguments, and one optional argument:

     * `viruses` is a list of virus genomes.
     * `mortality_prob` is a float between 0 and 1 (inclusive) that represents the probability of death per virus particle.